-Atheist-turned-Christian Lee Strobel, the former award-winning legal editor of The Chicago Tribune, is a New York Times best-selling author of more than thirty books.
+Atheist-turned-Christian Lee Strobel, the former award-winning legal editor of The Chicago Tribune, is a New York Times best-selling author of more than thirty books that have sold millions of copies in total.
 He has been described in the Washington Post as “one of the evangelical community’s most popular apologists.”

 Lee was educated at the University of Missouri (Bachelor of Journalism degree) and Yale Law School (Master of Studies in Law degree).
 He was a journalist for fourteen years at The Chicago Tribune and other newspapers, winning Illinois’ highest honor for public service journalism from United Press International.
 He also led a team that won UPI’s top award for investigative reporting in Illinois.

 Lee and Leslie have been married for forty-six years.
-Their daughter, Alison, is a novelist, and their son, Kyle, is a professor of spiritual theology at the Talbot School of Theology at Biola University.
+Their daughter, Alison, is a novelist, and their son, Kyle, is a professor of theology.